-The Skills Matrix Summary outlines certain essential key qualifications and experience that the Board believes should be represented on the Board for optimal oversight of our business and the effective exercise of its fiduciary duty to shareholders.
+The Skills Matrix Summary shown above outlines certain essential key qualifications and experience that the Board believes should be represented on the Board for optimal oversight of our business and the effective exercise of its fiduciary duty to shareholders.
 Directors standing for re-election are also evaluated by the Committee for recommendation to the Board using a set procedure based on the expectations of Board members, which is provided to all members of the Board and reviewed annually.
 The evaluation includes contribution to the Board and committees served upon; unique skills, expertise and attributes; attendance and preparedness; and willingness to continue serving.
 Overall continuity and chemistry of the Board are also considerations, as well as factors relating to the composition of the Board, such as size and structure, and the diversity of backgrounds, perspectives, experience and skills among its members.
-Tenure on the Board is considered to be a uniquely valuable qualification in the highly regulated utility industry.
+The evaluation also includes a one-on-one meeting with Mr. Meissner to address any concerns, desire to continue serving, or any other matters.
+Tenure on the Board is considered to be a uniquely valuable qualification in the highly regulated utility industry, although the Board recognizes that a range of tenure is beneficial to avoid complacency.

 The Nominating and Governance Committee periodically reviews and, as needed, updates, the Skills Matrix.
 This generally involves a self-evaluation by each Board member concerning what they perceive to be their own primary and secondary skills within the Skills Matrix.
-This helps to ensure the Skills Matrix is current and relevant, and also defines the Board's strongest skill sets, which are currently C-Suite experience, financial expertise, strategic planning, and utility operations and regulation.
+This helps to ensure the Skills Matrix is current and relevant, and also defines the Board's strongest skill sets.